Stuycs-K/final-project-8-jiangj-nadeemr/WORKLOG.md

 ## 6/1/2023
 HW: Fixed scoreboard bugs, worked a bit on interactions, worked on README, and helped prepared demos for demo branch.

+## 6/4/2023
+HW: Worked on presentation demo, ran through how presentation will work / division of presentation.